-Moving forward, the Group expects the financial performance of the Group to continue to improve as given the positive and strong demand for our gloves from our existing markets, the opening of the new markets and completion of the production lines.
+Looking ahead, the Group anticipates a continued enhancement in its financial performance, primarily attributed to robust and persistent demand for our gloves across existing markets, the exploration of new markets, and the upcoming completion of production lines.

-We also expect continued challenges arising from the increase in cost of latex and chemicals as well as from the notable increase in other input costs amid ongoing global supply chain pressures.
-In order to mitigate a portion of the impact of cost increases, we are implementing various measures such as locking in prices through advanced purchase agreements, and by implementing cost-saving measures.
-The Management will continue its efforts on operational efficiency and effective cost management in order to maintain the Group's competitive edge and further improve the financial performance.
+However, we also anticipate ongoing challenges stemming from escalating costs of latex, chemicals, and other inputs, driven by prevailing global supply chain pressures.
+To offset a portion of the cost increases, we are taking proactive measures, including securing prices through advanced purchase agreements, and implementing cost-saving initiatives.
+Management will persist in its endeavors to optimize operational efficiency and maintain effective cost management, thereby preserving the Group's competitive advantage and further bolstering financial performance.